zeppe-lin/pkgsrc-xorg/transset/README.md

 REQUIREMENTS
 ============

-First of all, for transparency to work in X you have to have X-server with XComposite extension working.  `transset` is not a program that creates transparency, it's a program that sets properties for windowses.
-These properties must then be supported by the underlaying X-server.

-Use `picom` as composite manager, for example.
+Transparency in X requires an X server with the XComposite extension.
+`transset` itself does not create transparency -- it simply sets window properties that must be supported by the X server.

+The following composite managers are available:

+* `picom`
+* `xorg-xcompmgr`

 CONFIGURATION
 =============

-You can use keyboard or mouse shortcuts to set transparency value to the focused windows.
+You can adjust window transparency using keyboard or mouse shortcuts.

 Keyboard Bindings
 -----------------